bbatsov/metaredux/_posts/2019-03-30-the-missing-ruby-code-formatter.md

 although implementhing this should not be very complex.
 We have to decide first, however, how far do we want to go in the layout department.[^3]

-## Editor Feedback
+## Editor Integration

 Ultimately most of the time we don't interact with formatters directly - we do some from our favourite editor[^4] or IDE.
 Designing a code formatter with ease of editor integration is essential.

+Once aspect of using external code formatters that can be really annoying is when your editor wouldn't indent the code the same way the external tool would.
+Sure, you can train yourself to never expect anything meaningful for a command like "Indent Line", but that would suck, wouldn't it?
+It would be really nice if code formatters provided some API for editors, so that they could use the information from the formatter to do things like indenting lines, regions of lines and entire files.
+Right now most formatters integrate themselves simply via "on save" hooks, but we can do so much more.
+Of course, that would require some help from the editors as well.
+I don't think any of the existing Ruby formatters integrate particularly well with editor indentation engines, but that's a global problem of external formatters.

-For me it's important for a formatter to be able to provide some useful information for my editor, so that I can see some helpful messages about problems that exists in my code, without having to leave it.
+Another useful form of integration is for the formatter to be able to provide some useful information for the editor, so that you could see some helpful messages about problems that exists in your code, without having to leave it.
 I'll refer to this as "editor feedback".
 It's basically RuboCop's console output embedded in your editor (location of the problematic code, description of the problem, etc).